lgs85/SW_Telomere_Inheritance/README.md

 The SOM is not done yet.
 This will include tables of model outputs.

 The figures are in the "Figures" folder.
-There are only 2.
+There are 3.